The-Marcy-Lab-School/marcy-curriculum-docs/mod-8-backend/1-intro-to-express.md

 * The `res.send` method allows us to send data to the client.
 * The `res.sendStatus` method lets us send just a status code without data.

-These controllers are quite simple as they just send back a pre-defined response.
+These controllers are quite simple as they just send back a pre-defined response, but controllers can do quite complex tasks!

 The `next` parameter will be discussed in the next lesson, but what about the `req` parameter?